 |The Thyroid Gland|

 |Copyright © Nucleus Medical Media, Inc.|

-- Personal or family history of a thyroid disorder
+- A personal or family history of a thyroid problem

-- History of treatment for a thyroid disorder
+- Having been treated for a thyroid problem

 - Hyperemesis gravidarum , a severe form of morning sickness